Hermivore8151/Bindable-LagSwitch/README.md

 # Other
 - Credits to https://github.com/Alexplayrus1 and https://github.com/dannws for finding the method used
 - DM me on Discord (@hermivore) for support and any issues
+- NOTE THAT THE .PY FILE IS *NOT* UP TO DATE, IT IS THE OLD VERSION